-

 (FED) Higher interest rates generally lead to higher returns on investments denominated in USD.
 This tends to attract foreign capital into USD assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of USD is Moderate Bearish and for the CAD is Weak Bearish.
+Based on the economic and macro fundamental data, The Fundamental Bias of USD is -- Neutral and for the CAD is Weak Bearish.

-Our Ziwox A, mid-term Fundamental Score for USD is 1.
-So, base on the Fundamental Score, we predict mid-term upside price movement.
+Our Ziwox A, mid-term Fundamental Score for USD is -6. and Fundamental Score for CAD is 1.
+So, base on the Fundamental Score, we predict mid-term downside price movement.

 Market Overview & Performance

-In the current trading session, "Sydney", Market risk sentiment is Risk-ON.
-The Canadian Dollar and Australian dollar recorded the strongest performance, while the Switzerland Frank and Gold are weakest so far.
+In the current trading session, "New York", Market risk sentiment is Mix.
+The Canadian Dollar and Gold recorded the strongest performance, while the New Zealand Dollar and Yen are weakest so far.

 Currencies performance vs US dollar "USD"